Commercial Real Estate in Montgomery County PA — Every Corridor, Every Property Type, Straight Talk

 The Montgomery County Commercial Market — Current Data

-Montgomery County's commercial market in 2026 is defined by scale and segmentation.
-The county's commercial stock is enormous — 17.6 million square feet of space across 216 office listings, 107 retail listings, and 61 industrial listings.
-Within that inventory, there are sub-markets operating at completely different temperatures.
+Montgomery County's commercial market in mid-2026 is defined by scale and segmentation.
+The county's commercial stock encompasses 17.6 million square feet of space across 520+ active listings — including 104 retail listings totaling 1,720,897 square feet, 56 industrial listings totaling 3,010,404 square feet, and 90 properties available for sale totaling approximately 1.1 million square feet.
+Within that inventory, sub-markets are operating at completely different temperatures.

-King of Prussia remains the dominant commercial node — 72 commercial listings totaling over 1 million sq ft for lease, with office at $26–$35/sq ft.
+King of Prussia remains the dominant commercial node — 72 commercial listings totaling over 1 million square feet for lease, with office at $26 to $35 per square foot.
 KOP's Valley Forge Towers and Village at Valley Forge neighborhoods have the highest concentrations of commercial inventory in the county.
 Despite hybrid work pressures on office broadly, KOP maintains demand from the institutional tenants that have been there for decades and the new companies drawn by the employment cluster.

 Conshohocken is the most active commercial market in the county by activity intensity.
-36 listings, 2.3 million sq ft of office stock, industrial along the Schuylkill at $10–$14/sq ft, and the most competitive retail market in the county on Fayette Street.
+36 listings, 2.3 million square feet of office stock, industrial along the Schuylkill at $10 to $14 per square foot, and the most competitive retail market in the county on Fayette Street.
 The combination of I-476, I-76, and SEPTA Regional Rail access makes Conshohocken a genuine top-choice location for businesses prioritizing commuter access.

-The Route 202 corridor (Blue Bell, Lansdale, Montgomeryville) is the pharmaceutical and technology employer belt.
+The Route 202 corridor through Blue Bell, Lansdale, and Montgomeryville is the pharmaceutical and technology employer belt.
 Major companies along this corridor drive ancillary commercial demand — medical offices, professional services, restaurants, and the flex space that contractors and support businesses need to serve these large campuses.

-The Route 309 industrial corridor (Montgomeryville to Hatfield) has the county's most accessible industrial lease rates and the largest concentration of flex inventory suitable for small business users.
+The Route 309 industrial corridor from Montgomeryville through Hatfield has the county's most accessible industrial lease rates and the largest concentration of flex inventory suitable for small business users.
 In a county where office dominates the headlines, the quiet story is the Route 309 flex market serving hundreds of trades businesses and small manufacturers.

 What Makes Montgomery County Commercial Real Estate Distinct